noseka1/openshift-auto-upi/README.md

 Preparing infrastructure for OpenShift 4 installation by hand is a rather tedious job.
 In order to save the effort, *openshift-auto-upi* provides a set of Ansible scripts that automate the infrastructure creation.

+> *openshift-auto-upi* is great for situations where the IPI installation method is not flexible enough and on the other hand the UPI installation is too tedious.

 *openshift-auto-upi* is a separate tool, and is not in any way part of the OpenShift product.
 It enhances the *openshift-installer* by including automation for the following:

 *openshift-auto-upi* comes with Ansible roles to deploy OpenShift cluster on the following target platforms: